Welcome to Career Center 24/7!

 Option 2

-If you are a Wofford alum or local employer, you may post your job opportunity once you have created an account on our Career Center website.
-The Career Center will review it to ensure that the opportunity is offered by a local employer or a Wofford alumnus.
-Please click on the Guest Contributor Portal below to create an account and post a job or internship opportunity on the current website.
+Suppose you are a partnered employer with the Wofford Career Center.
+In that case, you may post your job or internship opportunity directly on the current website once you have created an employer account.
+The Career Center will review your posting to ensure that the opportunity is offered by a partnered employer and publish it if it meets our criteria, which align with NACE’s definitions of internships or career opportunities.
+Please click on the Guest Contributor Portal below to create an account and post a job or internship opportunity.

 The Career Center hosts employers on campus regularly throughout the school year.
 At this time, we do not host career fairs.
 Instead, we bring individual employers to campus with the goal of intentional recruitment.
 We utilize Handshake’s social media, email, newsletters, and daily announcements to invite students to on-campus recruiting opportunities.
-Our Director of External Relations, Bradley Merritt, will work with you to select a time that best fits your recruiting schedule as well as the Wofford student schedule.
+Our Career Center professionals, who are listed below, will work with you to select a time that best fits your recruiting schedule as well as the Wofford student schedule.

-Important information to know as you plan to recruit in the Career Center:
+Important information to know as you plan your visit to Wofford:

-1) We strongly encourage that your on-campus recruitment date be at least two weeks out from your original meeting date.
+1) We strongly encourage that you plan your on-campus visit date to be at least two weeks out from your original outreach to us.
 A minimum of two weeks ensures that we have adequate time to prepare and recruit students to attend.

-2) To set up a meeting to discuss on-campus recruitment and visit, reach out to our Director of External Relations, Bradley Merritt, in one of the following ways:
+2) To discuss an on-campus visit and/or recruitment opportunity, reach out to our Internship & Information Manager, Jenn Sainovski, or our Executive Director, Curt McPhail, in one of the following ways:

 The Career Center believes that every student should participate in hands-on work experience while they are enrolled to gain insight into a future career field.
 There are many ways to receive hands-on work experience; internships, externships, volunteering, and shadowing, to name a few.